Ben Stiller explains why Derek Zoolander, back for a new Super Bowl ad, is the supermodel for our time - KESQ

 “I love doing it; it’s really fun,” he said.

-For now, Zoolander’s cameo in Pepsi’s Super Bowl ad is a fun reminder that this beloved movie character remains hilarious.
+For now, Zoolander’s cameo in the commercial, meant to promote Pepsi Zero Sugar, is a fun reminder that this beloved movie character remains hilarious.
 And Stiller agreed, adding that Zoolander “doesn’t really change, even though in model years he’s probably, like, 600 years old.”

 Let’s hope that by now, Zoolander has least figured out how to turn left.